AlexLabram/CreativeWriting/orig/README.md

 This is basically a modern take on [The Music of Erich Zann](http://dagonbytes.com/thelibrary/lovecraft/themusicoferichzann.htm).
 However I actually came up with the original bits first and twisted it into an homage to Zann later.

-Need to flesh out the early bits.
+Need to flesh out:
+- The early bits.
 E.g. sexual overtones, where the MC is watching out of his window to see Mary change... and then, after her apparent suicide, pod!Mary keeps trying to invite him in for some fun.
-And his relationship with the yoof who are armed and guard the block.
+And his relationship with the yoof who carry knives and brag about guarding the block.
   - Just to be clear: they aren't actually pod people.
-Some kind of demonic doppelganger or a figment of his imagination.
+Some kind of demonic doppelganger, or a figment of his imagination if we're playing up the psychosis interpretation.
-- (I'm obviously trying to leave it as open as possible whether any of this shit actually happened, or whether he's just another homeless crazy.
+- The psych's view on things.
+Go full Freudian: Mary represents his libido, the couple represents his fear of change(?), the yoof are his defensiveness, Rick is a personification of his psychosis and his death represents the MC's return to sanity.
+- The hints that the other occupants are basically ghosts.
+E.g. anachronistic newspaper articles mentioning their deaths, red stains and holes in the wall where the shoot-out happens, stigmata.

 I'm writing this summary after watching [Hereditary](https://m.imdb.com/title/tt7784604/), directed by Ari Aster, so I'm naturally imagining this as a screenplay.
 A few thoughts on a hypothetical filming:
 - Different tones for different elements: cold grey for the asylum, happy (and slightly hazy) greens and yellows for the daytime at SC, blacks and reds for night at the SC
   - Ideally have the asylum feel slightly unreal and Groundhog Day-ish: after each flashback ends, have a shot of him being taken out of his room to see the psych for the next session.
-- Never show the courtyard in darkness, only the MC's room and the diorama-like square of the lit windows he's looking at
+- Until the climax, never show the courtyard in darkness, only the MC's room and the diorama-like square of the lit windows he's looking at
 - When Rick is playing the guitar, have the film soundtrack music accompanying him... then in the climax have the MC visibly able to hear that music coming through the window.
 - The deaths should gradually move up the block as the film goes on, mirroring the flight up to Rick's room.
 - Everything after the MC looks out of Rick's window should be a series of confused flashes in the dark.
 The first of which should be Rick's visibly dead face as music continues to spill from his guitar amp.
+- Final shot should be a zoom-in on the MC's terrified eye, as the pupil starts to glow with black flame.

+Hereditary maintained the tension between psychosis and supernatural as long as possible, and then failed to either definitively resolve it or lampshade its lack of resolution, which weakened the ending.
+We're not going to make the same mistake, but we will keep it unclear up to the climax, then weighted in favour of psychosis up to the final supernatural reveal.
+- However, *why* all this happened will be left as an exercise for the ~~reader~~audience.
+It's some kind of demonic incursion, a la [Event Horizon](https://m.imdb.com/title/tt0119081/); maybe the courtyard is a hellmouth?
+Rick clearly knows what's really going on, but is somehow defending against it (or keeping out the cold light of sanity, in the psychosis interpretation).